Dangerous prescription drugs and defective medical devices contribute to thousands of preventable illnesses, injuries

 - Class III: Health complications are not likely to result from exposure, but the product does not meet FDA manufacturing or labeling regulations.

 If you were harmed or a loved one died as a result of a hazardous prescription medication or other medical product, please contact The Long Brothers online or by phone at (251) 432-2277 today for your free case evaluation.
-Our accomplished lawyers welcome clients from the greater Mobile area and across Alabama.
+Our Alabama drug injury lawyers welcome clients from the greater Mobile area and across Alabama.